 Why is it important?

 Strong locks deter vandalism and loitering while also protecting your business and valuables.
-What does it do exactly?

 1. It deters intruders